soc-hub-fi/keelhaul/README.md

     - Option `read_is_reset_val` **TODO**
     - You must give option in lowercase.
     - You must separate multiple options using comma `,`.
+- (optional) `OUTPUT_PATH`
+    - Absolute path where test case source file is written to.

 Build testcases.